Medicare Part D Plans in New Mexico

 Find affordable Medicare plans in New Mexico

-Medicare Part D in New Mexico is considered optional coverage, but if you don’t have creditable prescription drug coverage from another source, you’d be wise to sign up as soon as you’re eligible.
-If you don’t, you could pay a late-enrollment penalty with your premium each month as long as you have coverage.
+Medicare Part D in New Mexico is prescription drug coverage.
+It’s optional, but if you don’t have creditable prescription drug coverage from another source, you might be wise to sign up as soon as you’re eligible.
+If you don’t, you could pay a late-enrollment penalty with your premium each month as long as you have Medicare prescription drug coverage.

 Here’s what you need to know about enrolling in Medicare Part D in New Mexico.